vaishwi/Hurricane-Trajectories/README.md

 ## Dimenasionality reduction on hurricane trejectory prediction

 Principal  Component  Analysis  (PCA)  is  an  unsupervised,  non-parametric  statisticaltechnique primarily used for dimentionality reduction in machine learning.High dimen-tionality means that the dataset has a large number of features.
 The primary problemassociated with high-dimensionality in the machine learning field is computation com-plexity.
 Also dimentionality reduction helps in proper data visualisation.
 In our caseprediction is the time sensitive.
 As quick as possible knowing the trajectories of the hur-ricane can save many precious lives.
-So for getting the quick response of the hurricanewe used PCA
+So for getting the quick response of the hurricane we used PCA.

 ## Reference